 Power is unpredictable.
-A car crashing into a pole or a small flaw in a transformer’s equipment can cause a blackout or, in some cases, a surge strong enough to destroy most electronics in your home.
-Although rare, these events can knock your computer offline when you need it most and cause thousands of dollars of damage to other electronics.
+A car crashing into a pole or a small flaw in a transformer can cause a blackout or a surge strong enough to destroy most electronics in your home.
+Although rare, these events can knock your computer out when you need it most.
+It can even cause thousands of dollars of damage.

-The solution is not any mere surge protector but instead a UPS, or uninterruptible power supply.
-These big, beefy units combine a high-quality surge protector with a battery that will keep electronics running through a blackout (for a short time, at least).
+The solution is not any mere surge protector but instead an Uninterruptible Power Supply (UPS).
+These big, beefy units combine a high-quality surge protector with a backup battery that will keep electronics running through a blackout (for a short time, at least).
 Here’s what you need to think about before making the leap to a proper UPS.

 How Many Outlets Do You Need?

-Like a surge protector, a UPS only has so many outlets, and so you’ll need to put a little bit of thought into how many devices absolutely must be plugged in.
+Like a surge protector , a UPS only has so many outlets.
+That’s why you must determine how many devices absolutely must be plugged in.
 For small or home office purposes, that usually only amounts to a router, modem, and sometimes a mini server.
 However, for larger businesses, your needs might be greater.
 Generally speaking, it’s a good idea to buy whatever you need plus two, as that gives you some flexibility for the future.

-Many UPS units provide at least eight plugs, but also check how many of them are actually powered by the battery will likely be less than the maximum number of ports.
+However, keep in mind that many UPS units only provide surge protection on some ports.
+The outlets powered by the battery will likely be less than the maximum number of ports.
 Inexpensive options often cut costs by only providing battery backup to four or six outlets, leaving the remainder unpowered.
 That’s won’t be a problem for everyone, but it can be a nasty surprise if you learn about it the first time the power goes out.
 Fortunately, you’ll notice just by looking at the UPS whether or not it has ports without backup power.

 Finally, if you’re using wired data connections, look for a UPS that provides protection for them as well.
 This includes both old-fashioned modem and newer Ethernet connections.